GirlWithoutAFairy/YARGArchipelago-GH-and-RB-forks/README.md

 The Hidden Songs are Trippolette and Graveyard Shift.
 These songs were present on the Guitar Hero 1 disc but were only accessible when using cheat devices.
 They have been made optional for purity.

+### Guitar Hero 2
+- Guitar Hero 2
+- GH2 360 Exclusives
+- GH2 Co-op

+Shuffle Rhythm only works with the Co-op setlist enabled.

+If you desire to play Co-op without the Solo versions of charts appearing in your seed, since they only have one instrument, include the following songs in the Excluded Songs setting.
+- "Mother" by Danzig (WaveGroup)
+- "Last Child" by Aerosmith (WaveGroup)
+- "Arterial Black" by Drist
+- "Trogdor" by Strong Bad
+- "Institutionalized" by Suicidal Tendencies (WaveGroup)
+- "Soy Bomb" by Honest Bob and the Factory-to-Dealer Incentives
+- "Laid to Rest" by Lamb of God (WaveGroup)
+- "Can't You Hear Me Knockin'" by The Rolling Stones (WaveGroup)
+- "Who Was In My Room Last Night?" by The Butthole Surfers (WaveGroup)
+- "Less Talk More Rokk" by FreezePop
+- "Girlfriend" by Matthew Sweet (WaveGroup)
+- "Free Bird" by Lynyrd Skynyrd (WaveGroup)
+- "Strutter" by Kiss (WaveGroup)
+- "Jessica" by The Allman Brothers Band (WaveGroup)
+- "Laughtrack" by The Acro-brats
+- "Tonight I'm Gonna Rock You Tonight" by Spinal Tap (WaveGroup)
+- "Dead!" by My Chemical Romance (if you have 360 Exclusives enabled)
+- "Dead!
+(Co-op)" by My Chemical Romance (if you do not have 360 Exclusives enabled)

 ### Guitar Hero World Tour
 - Guitar Hero World Tour
 - GHWT Guitar Battles

 The Guitar Battles can be slightly boring to play alone and they are also not licensed songs.
 They have been made optional because some people will likely want to just exclude them.
 Do note that the Guitar Battles are the only songs to support the Rhythm Guitar instrument.
 If you enable Rhythm Guitar within Instrument Shuffle without this setlist enabled, generation is likely to fail.

+### Rock Band 2
+- Rock Band 2

 ### Rock Band 3
 - Rock Band 3